macoj/crime-city/README.md

 - [x] As _population_sorted.csv_ contains LAD values, it must be preprocessed in the same way as the Crime Data and Population Matrix.
 - [ ] Analyze whether the diagonals of the commuters matrix should be considered as the total population of a city
+- [ ] Check if we need to include the probability distributions plot (elasticity)
 - [ ] Improve Plots quality